hhandika/segul/README.md

 ## Quick Start

-If you already using a rust app and familiar with its [toolchain](https://www.rust-lang.org/learn/get-started), the best option is to install the app using cargo.
-In addition to cargo, for Linux system (including WSL), it only requires the C-development toolkit, `build-essential` or its equivalent in other Linux distributions.
+If you are familiar with a rust app and its [toolchain](https://www.rust-lang.org/learn/get-started), the best option is to install the app using cargo.
+In addition to cargo, for Linux system (including WSL), it requires the C-development toolkit, `build-essential` for Debian-based distributions or its equivalent in other Linux distributions.

 If you are new to using a command line application, installing through cargo is also the easiest route ([see details in the installation instruction](#installing-through-cargo)).
 After you have cargo installed in your computer, installing SEGUL is one command away: